Start Blogging Successfully: How to Write Blog Posts

 Long posts with gigantic paragraphs tire people out, so you need to separate your texts into shorter parts and include subheadings.

-You can create high-value content by adding images, internal and external links.
+You can create high-value content by adding images and internal and external links.

-If your images are relevant to your blog’s topic, you will increase the amount of time that readers spend viewing your page.
+If your images are relevant to your blog’s topic, you will increase the time readers spend viewing your page.

 3 – Create a Content Calendar